StarRocks/starrocks/docs/en/reference/System_variable.md

 Used to enable the strict mode when loading data using the INSERT statement.
 The default value is `true`, indicating the strict mode is enabled by default.
 For more information, see [Strict mode](../loading/load_concept/strict_mode.md).

+### enable_materialized_view_rewrite_for_insert (3.2.2 and later)

+Whether to allow StarRocks to rewrite queries in INSERT INTO SELECT statements.
+The default value is `false`, indicating Query Rewrite in such scenarios is disabled by default.

 ### enable_materialized_view_union_rewrite (2.5 and later)

 Boolean value to control whether to enable materialized view Union query rewrite.
 Default: `true`.